Towards unbiased recovery of cosmic filament properties: the role of spine curvature and optimized smoothing: Tools and techniques

 Finally, a background is added.
 We assume that the background particles are distributed uniformly with a density $\rho_0$, and have isotropic velocities.
 The position and velocity Cartesian coordinates of the particles are generated as $x_{N_b}, y_{N_b}, z_{N_b} \sim \mathcal{U}(0, L)$ and $v_{x,N_b}, v_{y,N_b}, v_{z, N_b} \sim \mathcal{N}(0, \sigma_b)$, where $N_b= \rho_0 L^3/m_p$, and $\sigma_b$ is the $1$-dimensional isotropic background velocity dispersion.
-All the background particles lying within a distance $R$ from the centers of the two halos are deleted.
+All the background particles lying within a distance $R$ from the centres of the two halos are deleted.
 Here, $R=R_{200c}$ of the respective halos if the halo outskirts are not modelled, otherwise $R=4R_{200m}$ of the respective halos.
 All the background particles lying within a perpendicular distance less than the truncation radius $R_f$ (see equation~\ref{eq:Gaussian_Rfdef}) from the filament spine are also deleted.
 To calculate the distance to the spine, the spine is very finely sampled, and the distance for each background particle to all these sample points is calculated.
 The minimum of these distances is taken to be the distance of the particle to the spine.
+The deletion of the particles is to ensure that the filament, halos and their outskirts have the expected profiles (e.g. NFW in the case of halos), and no extra constant component.

 Now that all the regions have been modelled, the position and velocity information of all the particles in the box is combined and returned at the output.
 For illustrations, see Figure~\ref{fig:filament_illustration}, which shows the density projections along the three Cartesian axes of a filament generated using this tool.
-Here, we have set the node masses to zero, and modelled the halo outskirts to be identical to the uniform background.
+Here, we have set the node masses and radii to zero (i.e., no node halos), and modelled the halo outskirts to be identical to the uniform background (i.e., no halo outskirts).